-In the Registration dossier you conclude that L5 is not B/vB, based on a weight of evidence determination using expert judgement.
-In the Chemicals Safety Report (CSR) you cite the ECHA PBT guidance (R11) suggesting that valid BCF values may not be possible for low solubility chemicals from aqueous fish bioconcentration studies due to the difficulty in maintaining test substance concentration.

-In response ECHA notes that there is no indication of any problem in maintaining the exposure of L5 in this particular study.
-R11 also states that the aqueous test may still be applied to strongly hydrophobic substances (having log Kow >6.0) if a stable and fully dissolved concentration of the test substance can be maintained in the water.
+In the Registration dossier you conclude that L4 is not B/vB, based on weight of evidence determination using expert judgement.
+In the Chemical Safety Repoprt (CSR), you cite the ECHA PBT guidance (R11) suggesting that valid BCF values may not be possible for low solubility chemicals from aqueous fish bioconcentration studies due to the difficulty in maintaining test substance concentration.
+In response ECHA notes that there is no indication there was a problem in maintaining the exposure of L4 in this particular study.
+R11 also states that the aqueous test may still be applied to strongly hydrophobic substances (having log Kow > 6.0) if a stable and fully dissolved concentration of the test substance can be maintained in the water.

 In the CSR, you state that steady state may be difficult to achieve for highly lipophilic and adsorbing substances.
-However, the robust study summary (RSS) in the registration dossier states that steady state was reached at day 21 for both test concentrations (where a plateau was reached).
-Therefore reaching steady state does not appear to be an issue for the L5 study.
-In any case, since a kinetic BCF can be derived, achievement of steady state is not essential to reach a conclusion.
+However, the robust study summary (RSS) in the registration dossier states that steady state was reached at day 14 for both test concentrations.
+The CSR explains that this is because the subsequent fish concentrations measured after that time were not statistically different.
+Therefore reaching steady state does not appear to be an issue for the L4 study.
+In any case, since a kinetic BCF (both significantly exceeding 5000) is derived, achievement of steady state is not essential to reach a conclusion.

 In your PBT assessment, you consider that the depuration rate constant (k2) from the fish bioconcentration test carries the most weight for the bioaccumulation assessment.
 You argue that this is a more reliable metric as it is independent of the exposure concentration and route of exposure.
-ECHA does not understand why these issues would be a concern in this instance, and highlights that the REACH Annex XIII criteria specify a BCF value exceeding 2000 or 5000 L/kg.
+ECHA does not understand why these issues would be a concern in this instance, and highlight that the REACH Annex XIII criteria specify a BCF value exceeding 2000 or 5000 L/kg.
 Therefore while a depuration half-life might be useful when a valid BCF value is not available, where the half-life information comes from the same test, ECHA considers that the BCF value should be preferred for comparison with the Annex XIII criteria.
-ECHA would agree that interpreting a fish dietary study with respect to the Annex XIII criteria is more challenging, and notes the draft OECD guidance for this test does tentatively suggest the use of the k2 value for use in PBT assessment (described in more detail below).
+ECHA would agree that interpreting a fish dietary study with respect to the Annex XIII criteria is more challenging, and note the draft OECD guidance for this test does tentatively suggest the use of the k2 value for used in PBT assessment (described in more detail below).